Developerr86/TimeLine-AI/README.md

 - All screenshots are stored locally in the `screenshots/` folder
 - When using Ollama, all processing happens on your machine
 - When using Gemini, screenshots are sent to Google's API
+- When using Remote Server, screenshots are sent to your configured URL
 - No data is shared with third parties beyond your chosen AI provider

 ## License